Frozen vs Live Rodents: What Should I Feed My Snake?

 When you offer your snake living prey, there is always a chance of injury.
 Rodents of any size will bite, scratch, and claw, which can seriously hurt your pet.

-The argument here is that hunting is a natural behavior and a stimulating activity for snakes, and some believe that this warrants the use of live prey.
+The argument here is that hunting is a natural behavior and a stimulating activity for snakes, and some believe this warrants using live prey.
+However, most handlers believe the pros of pre-killed prey outweigh the cons of live prey.

 Try other forms of entertainment, such as toys and decor, to encourage natural behaviors and exercise without compromising safety.